 Expressing your dog’s bladder

-If your dog is not managing to pee on his own, then your vet may need to teach you to express (squeeze out) his bladder.
+If your dog is not managing to pee on their own, then your vet may need to teach you to express (squeeze out) their bladder.
 For more information on bladder expression, click here.